 Teaching journalists who make a difference

-For 35 years, Poynter has built a reputation for teaching journalism that is about more than the facts.
-We teach a journalism that aspires to make a difference—a journalism that helps people make better choices about their lives, and ultimately, about the lives of their neighborhoods, their towns and cities, our country.
+For more than 40 years, Poynter has built a reputation for teaching journalism that is about more than the facts.
+We teach a journalism that aspires to make a difference—a journalism that helps people make better choices about their lives and ultimately, about the lives of their neighborhoods, their towns and cities, our country.

 We teach, but we do more.
 We inspire.